Pre-Veterinary Medicine

 About the Program

-Much of the work involved with being a pre-veterinary medicine major, lies at the intersection of animal and human health.
+Much of the work involved with preparation for Veterinary School, lies at the intersection of animal and human health.
 Veterinarians play a crucial role in keeping cattle, poultry, and other food animals healthy and preventing contaminated food.
-The extensive medical training pre-vet majors receive oftentimes keeps them at the front lines for monitoring and treating disease outbreaks.
-Our specialized faculty members work with you every step of the way as you earn your degree and potentially prepare you for a 4-year veterinary school.
+Our specialized faculty members work with you every step of the way as you earn your undergraduate degree and help prepare you for a 4-year veterinary school.

 Courses and Student Learning Objectives